dylanwulf/EasyTourney/README.md

   $ mkdir build-gtk
   ```

-4. Cd into the new build directory and call the configure script:
+4. Cd into the new build directory and call the configure script, replacing gtk=2 with your windowing system (gtk, x11, osx-cocoa, etc)
   ```
   $ cd build-gtk
   $ ../configure --with-gtk=2 --disable-shared